 Man stabbed outside Chelsea Market Basket in dispute possibly over parking space

 The man suffered non-life-threatening injuries in the incident on Everett Ave.
-He was taken to Mass General Hospital in Boston.
+He was taken to Massachusetts General Hospital in Boston.

 The victim was able to get the license plate of the suspect.
-Police responded to the man's home in Revere and arrested him without incident.
+Police went to the man's home in Revere and arrested him without incident.

 No other information has been released.